hilmanski/rank-tracker-api/README.md

 - [ ] Better output?

 ## Later
+- [ ] Using env file instead of manual export
 - [ ] Yahoo ranking (later) - we need to perform a pagination, since organic_results return is too little per page.